 We will treat any consent you give us to share marketing materials with you as lasting for 24 months.
-After 24 months has elapsed from the date upon which you granted consent, we will either ask you to re-grant us permission to contact you, or will remove your details from our database.
+After 24 months has elapsed from the date upon which you granted consent, if you have not interacted with us, we will either ask you to re-grant us permission to contact you, or will remove your details from our database.

 If you request that we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us (this allows us to specifically exclude your data when we generate mailing lists or undertake other marketing activity).

 How can you control what we send you or request we update your personal information?

 The accuracy of your information is really important to us.
 We want to ensure that we are able to communicate with you in ways that you are happy with, and to provide you with information that is of interest.
 You can tell us that your details have changed or change the way that we communicate with you in a number of ways.

 If you wish to change how we communicate with you, or update the information we hold, then please contact our DPO (Data Protection Officer) George Unwin:

 Post: Baythorne Hall, Baythorne End, Halstead, Essex, CO9 4AH